 This Proxy Statement and the enclosed Proxy are being furnished to holders of Common Stock, no par value, of Universal Forest Products, Inc. (the "Company").
-The Board of Directors is soliciting proxies for use at the Annual Meeting of Shareholders to be held on April 16, 2003, and at any adjournment of that meeting.
-The Annual Meeting will be held in the Imperial Ballroom of the Amway Grand Plaza Hotel, 187 Monroe NW, Grand Rapids, Michigan, at 8:30 a.m. local time.
+The Board of Directors is soliciting proxies for use at the Annual Meeting of Shareholders to be held on April 21, 2004, and at any adjournment of that meeting.
+The Annual Meeting will be held at the Company's corporate headquarters, 2801 East Beltline NE, Grand Rapids, Michigan, at 8:30 a.m. local time.
 Registration for the meeting begins at 8:00 a.m.